IntellectualSites/documentation/plotsquared/index.md

 **Supported versions:** 1.13 - 1.20

 {% hint style="tip" %}
-[Here](why-plotsquared.md) you can learn more about the advantages of Plotsquared.
+[Here](why-plotsquared.md) you can learn more about the advantages of PlotSquared.
 {% endhint %}

 ## Other Links